Affected by the BlueJeans news? We're here to help

 9.0-10.0 Critical

-(v) Coordinated vulnerability disclosure
+Coordinated vulnerability disclosure

-Should we discover a vulnerability in another vendor's product we would disclose that to the vendor directly, or to a national CERT-CC or other coordinator who would privately report the issue to the vendor.
+Pexip subscribes to the philosophy of Coordinated Vulnerability Disclosure (CVD).
+Should we discover vulnerability in another vendor’s product we would disclose that to the vendor directly, or to a national CERT-CC or other coordinator who would privately report the issue to the vendor.

 This approach allows the vendor the opportunity to diagnose the issue, develop a tested resolution and arrange for the resolution to be distributed before the issue is made public.

-(vi) Disclosure schedule
+Disclosure schedule

+Pexip does not follow a fixed disclosure schedule.
 Security Advisories are published alongside the product release in which a vulnerability is resolved.